 Again, not a single study has been conducted on the exact formulation in Hydroxycut Hardcore.
-But given that the individual ingredients have shown some promise individually, chances are that it can work.
+But given that the individual ingredients have shown some promise, chances are that it can work.

-Bottom Line: No studies have directly tested Hydroxycut Hardcore, but the active ingredients do have some evidence of being effective as weight loss aids.
+Summary No studies have directly tested Hydroxycut Hardcore, but the active ingredients have shown some effectiveness as weight loss aids.

 But in 2010, they came back to the market with a new formula.
 Most of the dangerous side effects of Hydroxycut were due to the older formulations.

-If you don't believe me, try going on Google Scholar or PubMed and search for "Hydroxycut" ... you won't find anything about the supplement actually working, but you will find dozens of reports of dangerous side effects.
+A search for “Hydroxycut” on Google Scholar or PubMed won't find anything about the supplement truly working but dozens of reports of dangerous side effects.

-Given that Hydroxycut has a history of using stuff in their products that has caused serious side effects (including death), then it seems to be a good idea to be extra cautious with this particular line of supplements.
+Given that Hydroxycut has a history of using ingredients in their products that have caused serious side effects, it seems to be a good idea to be extra cautious with this particular line of supplements.

 This includes insomnia, jitteriness, anxiety, nausea, diarrhea and other related symptoms.

-For this reason, people who are sensitive to caffeine should probably avoid Hydroxycut, or take the caffeine free version instead.
+For this reason, people who are sensitive to caffeine should avoid Hydroxycut or take the caffeine-free version instead.

-But keep in mind that dosage recommendations vary between the different products, so read the instructions and do NOT exceed the recommended dosage.
+However, keep in mind that dosage recommendations vary between the different products.
+Therefore, read the instructions carefully and don’t exceed the recommendation.

-Some of the substances in Hydroxycut (like caffeine) can lead to tolerance, so you may get better results by cycling it.
-For example, 4 weeks on, 4 weeks off, etc.
+You may develop a tolerance to some of the substances in Hydroxycut like caffeine.
+Therefore, you may get better results by cycling the product — for example, 4 weeks on, 4 weeks off, etc.

-If you look around the forums and message boards, for every person who succeeds with this supplement, you'll see another person (or five) who says it has no effect.
+If you read consumer reports on forums and message boards, you will notice that for every person who succeeds with this supplement, another person says it had no effect.